 Pandora – The World of Avatar at Disney World's Animal Kingdom is packed with things to see and experience.
-Like Cars Land at Disney California Adventure and the Wizarding World of Harry Potter at the Universal parks, it is a meticulously crafted and highly immersive land based on a single intellectual property — in this case James Cameron's Avatar movies.
+Like Cars Land at Disney California Adventure and the Wizarding World of Harry Potter at the Universal parks, it is a meticulously crafted and highly immersive land based on a single intellectual property—in this case James Cameron's “Avatar” movies.
+(To date, only one Avatar film has been released, but there are plans for a series of sequels.)
 And like Cars Land and the Harry Potter worlds, Pandora is hugely popular.
 To best enjoy your visit, it would make sense to learn about its features and determine how you might want to experience them before you go.
 Let's count down the best things to do and see at the land, including some under-the-radar things to discover.

 Ride a Banshee on Avatar Flight of Passage

 The highlight of Pandora, Avatar Flight of Passage is a thrilling ride (but not so thrilling that all but the wimpiest visitors couldn't handle it) that takes the “flying theater” concept Disney pioneered for Soarin' to the next level.
 Set many years after the human-Na'vi conflict at the center of the Avatar movies, the people of Earth are now welcome to visit Pandora and learn about the customs of its indigenous people.
 That includes flying on the back of a winged banshee, a rite of passage for Na'vi teens.